ProggersWorld/javafx_template/README.md

 1. Open the console and navigate to your project folder.

-2. Download the project using `git clone git@gitserver:/srv/git/project.git`.
+2. Download the zip file into your project folder.

 3. Navigate into your project folder with `cd project`.
+4. Unzip your file.

 ### 3.2 Manually adjust files in your project (case-sensitive)